Information

 Supporting information

-• confirms your conditions, disability or needs
+• confirm your conditions, disability or needs

 • a letter from a professional

+It does not need to include a diagnosis.
 See more examples of supporting information from a professional.

 • a letter or phone call to Social Security Scotland from someone in your wider support network who knows you well